pingcap/tiflash/docs/design/2023-09-21-tiflash-resource-control.md

 ### LocalAdmissionController (LAC)
 LAC is responsible for managing the metadata of all resource groups on a TiFlash node, including:
 1. Recording the priorities, configurations, and TokenBuckets of all currently known resource groups.
-2. Watching GAC etcd, updating resource group configurations and detecting resource group deletions.
+2. Watching GAC etcd, updating resource group configurations and detecting resource group deletions.(Creation is not managed by watching etcd, it will be created when the first query comes to TiFlash)
 3. Communicating with GAC to periodically obtain tokens.

 ## Test Design